submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

     --interactive=false
    ```

-   the output generated package should be located in `deploy/olm-catalog/submariner`
+   the generated package output should be located in `deploy/olm-catalog/submariner`
 4) Fork and clone [community-operators](https://github.com/operator-framework/community-operators) project.
 5) Update the Kubernetes operator:
-    * copy the new generated package from step 3 into `upstream-community-operators/submariner`
+    * copy the generated package from step 3 into `upstream-community-operators/submariner`
     * compare the new CSV file with the previous one and update the missing fields (e.g spec.description)
     * update the version in `upstream-community-operators/submariner/submariner.package.yaml`
     * test the operator by running the command: `make operator.test OP_PATH=upstream-community-operators/submariner`